FlagHunter01/linux-monitoring/docs/index.md

 in the header part of the window, you can see the version number, an error message in red (when there is a problem) and two buttons.

  - The home button is a link to another page
- - The arrow button refreshes the page so you could see the latest data.
+ - The arrow button refreshes the page so you could see the latest data